 The results of the analysis demonstrate that the proposed stormwater management plan for the project achieves compliance with water quality volume requirements.
-Once constructed, all flows at the point of interest are above the existing conditions flows and allowable release rates.
-A waived for the increases in flows to keep flowrates and concentration times to Longview Lake close to existing conditions and not withhold stormwater for an extended amount of time.
+Once constructed, the 2- and 100-year flows at the point of interest are above the existing conditions and allowable release rates; however, stormwater flows in the 10-year proposed condition are below existing conditions at the point of interest.
+A waiver for the increases in flows to keep flowrates and concentration times to Longview Lake close to existing conditions and not withhold stormwater for an extended amount of time.
 We therefore request approval of this NLV Mansion Stormwater Drainage Study.